 Prior to a successful bond vote, OPN Architects worked with the district to ensure the community understood its needs and long-term vision.
 Messaging to voters was focused on the fiscal responsibility of a phased plan funded by multiple sources that doesn’t over spend or create a tax burden on property owners.
 In addition to multiple community meetings during the master planning process, OPN supported the district through additional informational sessions leading up to the vote.
 The team also helped the district hone its message through FAQ’s, newsletters, press releases, handouts, mailings, and boards.

-Following the successful referendum, OPN will move forward with the design of a new 63,250-square-foot middle school connected to the existing high school, which will allow fifth through eighth grade students to move from the current middle school.
-The new building will have a secure entrance, larger classrooms for collaborative learning, and an auxiliary gym with a regulation court.
+Following the successful referendum, OPN moved forward with the design of a new 63,250-square-foot middle school connected to the existing high school, which will allow fifth through eighth grade students to move from the current middle school.
+The new building, recently completed in 2020, is equipped with a secure entrance, larger classrooms for collaborative learning, and an auxiliary gym with a regulation court.